 Role shortlisted for:

 Candidate name:

 Searcher name:

 Date and time of online search:

-Agreed search terms: 'Candidate name'
+Agreed search terms: 'Candidate name(s)'

-'Candidate name' + 'job title'
+• 'Candidate name(s)' + 'job title'

-'Candidate name' + 'current employer'
+'Candidate name(s)' + 'current employer'

-'Candidate name' + 'previous employer'
+'Candidate name(s)' + 'previous employer'

-'Candidate name' + 'educational institution'
+• 'Candidate name(s)' + 'educational institution'

-Agreed platforms: Google
+Agreed platforms: • Google

-LinkedIn
+• LinkedIn

 Their most recent employer's website

-Agreed limitations: Search to be carried out using the agreed terms, looking at
+Agreed limitations: Search to be carried out using the agreed terms, looking

-the first 3 pages of results only
+at the first 3 pages of results only

 Findings to note: We are specifically looking for things that would make

 someone unsuitable to work with children and/or could

-bring the employer into disrepute, for example evidence of
+bring the employer into disrepute, for example evidence

-offensive or inappropriate behaviour.
+of offensive or inappropriate behaviour.

 Do not include irrelevant personal information.

-Date Policy Reviewed/Amended: March 2023
+Date Policy Reviewed/Amended: December 2024

 Chair of Governors: James Hughes

 Headteacher: Penny Barefoot

-Review Date: March 2024
+Review Date: December 2025

 Reviewed by: Full Governing Body